MariaDB/mariadb-documentation/README.md

 # mariadb_archive_server

 ## Setup
-- Clone [mariadb_archive](https://github.com/icerath/mariadb_archive) into the same directory as this repo.
 - [Install Rust](https://www.rust-lang.org/tools/install).
 - run `'cargo run --release --'`

+- To access the KB files, either clone [mariadb_archive](https://github.com/icerath/mariadb_archive) into the same directory as this repo, or run the [mariadb_crawler](https://github.com/icerath/mariadb_crawler).

+Run with --help to see usage.

 Keep it mind cargo might take a while for the first compile.